-12.7 Relationship between Sociology and Economics
+13.7 Relationship between Sociology and Economics

 Now we proceed to show the inter-relationship between these two (sociology and economics) important branches of social sciences.
 Both are interdependent and interrelated.
 Because of this interrelationship, Prof Thomas opines that economics is, in fact, but one branch of Sociology.
 Similarly, Silverman opines that economics is regarded as an offshoot of sociology which studies the general principles of all social relations.
 Economic welfare is a part of social welfare.
-When there are economists usually take help of sociology.
+When there are economics problems in society such as inflation, poverty, unemployment etc economists usually take help of sociology.
 For getting common welfare, economics receives help from all social sciences and preferably sociology.
 Economics depends on sociology.
 Economics can not go far ahead without the help of sociology and other sciences.
 It is very difficult to understand economics completely.
 As a result, economics is regarded as a part of sociology.
 Classical sociologists like Max Weber, Vilfredo Pareto etc have done extensive and rigorous research on economy and society which was later great beneficial for economic.
 Some economists also consider economic change as an aspect of social change.